Intestinal Transplant

 Experts in Intestinal Transplant

-The Duke intestinal transplant program is led by experts in hepatology (care of the liver) and transplant medicine, some of whom hold leadership positions in the Intestinal Rehabilitation and Transplant Association and the United Network for Organ Sharing (UNOS).
+The Duke intestinal transplant program is led by experts in hepatology (care of the liver) and transplant medicine.
+Many hold leadership positions in the Intestinal Rehabilitation and Transplant Association, the American Society of Transplantation, the American Society of Transplant Surgeons, and the United Network for Organ Sharing (UNOS).
 Our transplant surgeons have successfully treated people who have been declined for an intestinal transplant at other hospitals.
-In addition to intestinal transplants, we also perform multi-organ transplants that include the small intestine, liver, pancreas, stomach, colon, and kidney.
+In addition to intestinal transplants, we perform multi-organ transplants that include the small intestine, liver, pancreas, stomach, colon, and kidney.

 Dedicated Hospital Unit for Transplant Patients